The Secret of NIMH: Animation

 Objects like the bird cage that Mrs. Brisby escapes from, and the boats used by the rats, were made as physical models, painted and photographed, and eventually xeroxed onto animation cels which were then painted.
 Also Mrs. Brisby's home and several other locations were built as a physical model and photographed from different angles.
 These pictures were used as reference for the layout artists.

 To achieve the film's detailed full animation while keeping to the tight budget, the studio strove to maximize its use of time and resources.
 The crew often worked long hours with no immediate financial reward (though they were offered a cut of the film's profits, a practice common for producers, directors and stars of live action films, but never before offered to artists on an animated feature).
 Producer Gary Goldman recalled working 110-hour weeks during the final six months of production.
 Around 100 in-house staff worked on the film, with the labor-intensive cel painting farmed out to 45 people working from home.
 Many minor roles, including incidental and crowd voice work, were filled in by the in-house staff.
 The final cost of the film was $6.385 million.
 The producers, Bluth, Goldman and Pomeroy and the executive producers at Aurora mortgaged their homes collectively for $700,000 to complete the film, with the understanding that their investment would be the first to be repaid.
 The film was the sixth animated feature to be presented in the Dolby Stereo sound system.

 In animating Justin and Jenner's sword fight, the animators referenced similar sequences in films such as The Adventures of Robin Hood (1938) and The Vikings (1958).

 Music

 The film score is composed by Jerry Goldsmith, in his first composition for an animated feature film, and performed by the National Philharmonic Orchestra; one song, "Flying Dreams" was vocally performed by Paul Williams and Sally Stevens.
 The album was released on July 2, 1982, on vinyl and re-issued on March 3, 1995, on CD with a rearranged track listing.
 Intrada Records issued a remastered limited edition album on CD on August 17, 2015, with few unreleased cues and demos.
+On July 22, 2025, Intrada Records re-issued a remastered limited edition album on CD with even more unreleased cues.